The History of Skydiving

 - 1797: Garnerin jumps from a basket dangling from the underside of a balloon (jealous!).

-- 1799: Jeanne-Geneviève Labrosse (Garnerin’s wife!) prizes herself as the first woman to make a leap from the sky, also from a balloon.
+- 1799: Jeanne-Geneviève Labrosse (Garnerin’s wife!) prizes herself as the first woman to leap from the sky, also from a balloon.

 Modern-ish Day